Back to DWU AI Articles

 • Liquidity Adequacy: Sustained free cash flow generation and adequate liquidity buffers (minimum $1.5-2.0B available liquidity) are essential for rating agency confidence.

 Rating agencies (Moody's, S&P, Fitch) will closely monitor FY2025 results.
-If Alaska delivers on synergy targets, demonstrates positive earnings surprises, and maintains adequate liquidity, upgrades to investment-grade are probable in 2026.
-If execution falters, downward pressure accelerates.
+If Alaska delivers on synergy targets, demonstrates positive earnings surprises, and maintains adequate liquidity, Moody's outlook contingent on <2.0x leverage and $1.5B+ EBITDA (Moody's Sept 2024 report).
+If integration or synergy achievement is delayed, rating agencies may maintain or further lower speculative-grade ratings (Moody's Sept 2024 outlook).

 Key Risks and Mitigating Factors